 THE HOLY SPIRIT: The Holy Spirit is co-equal with God the Father and God the Son.
 He dwells in each member of God's family as a Helper and Guide.
 It is through the work of the Holy Spirit that a person comes to salvation.
-At the point of salvation, the Holy Spirit comes to live in our physical bodies as His home.
 He provides help to every Christian to do what is right, to give strength to serve Jesus, and provide direction for living life God's way.
 Every Christian is to allow God's Spirit to help him.
 John 14:16-17; John 16:7-13; Acts 2:38; 1 Corinthians 6:19-20; Ephesians 3:16-20; Ephesians 5:18

 WATER BAPTISM & COMMUNION: We believe that water baptism and the Lord’s Supper are to be observed until the time of Christ’s return.
 Baptism in water is by immersion and commanded by our Lord both in His teaching and his example.
 Water baptism is a symbol of the Christian’s identification with Christ in death, burial and resurrection.
-Communion, also referred to as the Lord’s Supper, is a symbolic meal given by God as an aid to help us remember and celebrate the salvation we receive in Christ’s atoning sacrifice on the Cross.
+Communion is a symbolic meal given by God as an aid to help us remember and celebrate the salvation we receive in Christ’s atoning sacrifice on the Cross.
 Matthew 26:26-29; 28:19; Acts 8:36-39; Romans 6:3-11; 1 Corinthians 11:23-34; Col 2:12; 1 Peter 3:21.